 1:30 PM Mountain Time

-Denver International Airport (DIA) Baggage Claim –18 Jeppesen (Main) Terminal, Level 5
+Denver International Airport (DIA) Baggage Claim –10 Terminal West Jeppesen (Main) Terminal, Level 5

-Your course will end and the van will transport participants back to Denver International Airport (DIA).
-You should arrive back to Denver International Airport at approximately 10:00 AM.
+After breakfast, a van will transport participants back to Denver International Airport (DIA).
+Students should arrive back to Denver International Airport at approximately 10:00 AM.
 Outward Bound staff will be available in the airport to assist students until 4:00 PM.
-We cannot guarantee that you will be able to make a flight departing before 12:30 PM.
+We strongly encourage all students to bring cash or a card for purchasing food or paying a bag fee.
+We cannot guarantee that students will be able to make a flight departing before 12:30 PM.

 TRAVEL PROBLEMS AND EMERGENCY CONTACT: